runqitian/postgres/src/test/modules/test_ddl_deparse_regress/README.md

 ## How to add more test cases and find out the failure?

 You can add test cases to existed files in `sql` folder directly.
-If you need to create a new test file, you can create a file in `sql` folder, add that test file name to `meson.build` and `Makefile` following the convention same as other test file.
+If you need to create a new test file, you can create a file in `sql` folder, add that test file name to `meson.build` and `Makefile` following the convention used by other test files.

-After you added you test cases, run `make check` and check goal 1 and goal 2 of the added test cases in `results` folder, if the result is right, copy that file to `expected` folder.
+After you have added you test cases, run `make check` and check goal 1 and goal 2 of the added test cases in `results` folder, if the result is right, copy that file to `expected` folder.

 Now SQL tests should pass, run `make check` again to check the TAP tests.
 If everything passed, this test case also meet goal 3.
 If it fails, check the error message to locate the failure position.